davidgastager/cv22/README.txt

 ## Running the Application:
+### Used Toolboxes:
+Image Processing Toolbox
+AppDesigner

+This app was written in Matlab R2020b.

 ### Setup
 1. Add the folder __**Helper_functions**__ to your matlab path
 2. Run __**main.m**__ or __**TIPP_APP.mlapp**__ in Matlab, or start the app directly from your file explorer with a double click.

 ## Using the Application:
 1) Select the desired image for the "tour" with the help of the "Select Image" button.